Contributing to CentOS Stream - Quickstart

 1.)
 File an issue!

-CentOS Stream defects and feature requests are filed under the RHEL project in issues.redhat.com, Create an issue against CentOS Stream / RHEL 9
+CentOS Stream defects and feature requests are filed under the RHEL project in issues.redhat.com.

 The Component is the name of the package that you want to patch